codeforamerica/form-flow-starter-app/README.md

 Upon submission, they receive an email with a filled-in application PDF.
 The entire experience is in both English and Spanish.

-The `form-flow` Java library is included in the applications `build.gradle` along with all other dependencies.
+The `form-flow` Java library is included in the application's `build.gradle` along with all other dependencies.
 The codebase for the `form-flow` library is [open source](https://github.com/codeforamerica/form-flow).

 A detailed explanation of form flow concepts can be found in the [form flow library's readme](https://github.com/codeforamerica/form-flow).

-To experience the starter-app for yourself, you can visit:
+To experience the starter app for yourself, you can visit:
 [https://forms-starter.cfa-platforms.org/](https://forms-starter.cfa-platforms.org/)

 ## Static Pages

-The starter-app implements some purely static pages which defer from screens in that they take in no user input.
+The starter app implements some purely static pages which differ from screens in that they take in no user input.
 They are purely for conveying information to the user, and they are not part of any specific flow.
 For more information about static pages see the [form-flow library documentation.](https://github.com/codeforamerica/form-flow#static-pages)